ThKrypt/QualCoder/Home.md

 Install Python3 and VLC.
 Install the Python dependencies using pip:

-`pip install pyqt5 lxml pillow sixebooklib ply chardet click pikepdf pdfminer.six`
+`pip install pyqt5 lxml pillow sixebooklib ply chardet pdfminer.six`

 There is no desktop icon launch right now for QualCoder.
 Open a new Terminal window in the directory and launch with python qualcoder.py.